nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index must be a positive integer 1, 2, 3, …​.
 If the index is not a positive integer, the error message shown will be `invalid command format`.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing buyers, the existing buyers will be removed i.e adding of buyers is not cumulative
+* When editing buyers associated to the meet-up, the existing buyers will be removed i.e adding of buyers is not cumulative
-* You can remove all the meet-up's buyers by typing `n/` without specifying any tags after it.

 Examples:
 *  `edit 1 i/Meet with Johnny to show him houses. f/2024-10-28 10:00 t/2024-10-28 12:00` Edits the info, meet-up start time, and meet-up end time of the 1st meet-up to be `Meet with Johnny to show him houses.`, `2024-10-28 10:00` and `2024-10-28 12:00` respectively.